lou1306/absentee/README.md

 [CIL](https://cil-project.github.io/cil/) is a subset of C for program analysis and transformation, and a tool to reduce arbitrary C programs into said subset.
 The tool, however, seems to be hardly maintained anymore.

+[ROSE](http://rosecompiler.org/) is a framework to develop source-to-source transformation and analysis tools.
+It is a huge project, supporting multiple languages (C, C++, Fortran, Java, ...) as well as executable (binary) files.